-For all other uses, no quantitative environmental exposure assessment is carried out as:

-- The operational conditions and risk management measures are less stringent than those outlined for agricultural soil protection or soil treatment in civil engineering. - Lime is an ingredient and chemically bound into a matrix.
-Releases are negligible and insufficient to cause a pH-shift in soil, wastewater or surface water. - Lime is specifically used to release CO2-free breathable air, after the reaction with CO2.
-This application only regards the air compartment, where the properties of lime are exploited - The intended use is neutralisation/pH-shift and there are no additional impacts other than those desired.
+- For all other uses, no quantitative environmental exposure assessment is carried out as: - The operational conditions and risk management measures are less stringent than those outlined for agricultural soil protection or soil treatment in civil engineering. - Lime is an ingredient and chemically bound into a matrix.
+Releases are negligible and insufficient to cause a pH-shift in soil, wastewater or surface water.
+Lime is specifically used to release CO2-free breathable air, after the reaction with CO2.
+This application only regards the air compartment, where the properties - Lime is specifically used to release CO2-free breathable air, after the reaction with CO2.
+This application only regards the air compartment, where the propert of lime are exploited - The intended use is neutralisation/pH-shift and there are no additional impacts other than those desired.